ADGEfficiency/adgefficiency.github.io/_posts/2020-06-21-pipeline-data-engineering-academy.md

 ## Where to go next

-If you are someone considering transitioning into a data professional, [consider data engineering with Pipeline Data Engineering Academy](https://www.dataengineering.academy/).
+If you are someone considering transitioning into a data (especially data engineering), [consider data engineering with Pipeline Data Engineering Academy](https://www.dataengineering.academy/).

 Thanks for reading!